Simultaneous stationary reflection and square sequences: Introduction

 Square sequences appear naturally in core models.
 In fact, the square principle was isolated from the investigation of the structure of the constructible universe. \begin{thm} \cite{Jensen-FineStructure} Assume $V=L$.
 For every cardinal $\kappa$, $\square_{\kappa}$ holds. \end{thm} This result was widely generalized, and the best known result today is the following, due to Zeman. \begin{thm} \cite{ZemanSquares} Assume $V=K$, where $K$ is the Mitchell-Steel core model.
 Then, for every cardinal $\kappa$, $\square_{\kappa}$ holds. \end{thm}

+These results can be shown to hold for a various class of models of the form $L[E]$ under some standard assumptions (see \cite{schimmerling-zeman}), and thus they are expected to be true also in inner models for any large cardinal assumption below subcompact.

-These results can be stated abstractly (see \cite{schimmerling-zeman}).
-Also the square sequences from these results are global, which means that one can define a coherent sequence over all the singular ordinals and derive from it the square sequences for each cardinal $\kappa$.
+In these results, the square sequences are global, which means that one can define a coherent sequence over all the singular ordinals and derive from it the square sequences for each cardinal $\kappa$.
 The existence of a global square sequence in the core model implies that, in order to get a model in which $\square_\kappa$ fails, we need a model in which the set of $K$-singular ordinals below $(\kappa^{+})^{V}$ does not contain a club, or, in other words, that $(\kappa^{+})^{V}$ is a Mahlo cardinal in $K$.
 Solovay proved that, indeed, for regular $\kappa$, this is the exact large cardinal axiom needed (see \cite{kanamori-sets-and-extensions}).
 On the other hand the situation at successors of singular cardinals is more complex.
 In the absence of Woodin cardinals, the Weak Covering Lemma, which states that, for every singular cardinal $\kappa$, $(\kappa^{+})^{V}=(\kappa^{+})^{K}$, holds, and therefore $\square_{\kappa}$ holds for every singular $\kappa$.
 Some stronger results appear in \cite{sargsyan2014nontame}.
-The upper bound for the failure of $\square_{\kappa}$ for singular $\kappa$ is a subcompact cardinal, which was defined by Jensen as a weakening of a supercompact cardinal, and this is believed to be optimal (see \cite{FriedmanLLike}).
+The upper bound for the failure of $\square_{\kappa}$ for singular $\kappa$ is a measurable subcompact cardinal.
+The notion of subcompact was defined by Jensen as a weakening of a supercompact cardinal.